Suicide is the 2nd leading cause of death in children and young adults ages 10-24.

 CHOC Mental Health Intensive Outpatient Program for Teens

 CHOC offers teenagers experiencing symptoms of a mental health condition a new source of a hope in a validating, supportive environment staffed by experts in adolescent mental health.
-The ASPIRE® (After School Program Interventions and Resiliency Education) Intensive Outpatient Program at CHOC Children’s brings solutions to teens and their families who show moderate to severe symptoms of anxiety, depression or other mental health problems.
+The Intensive Outpatient Program at CHOC Children’s brings solutions to teens and their families who show moderate to severe symptoms of anxiety, depression or other mental health problems.

-Participants ages 13 to 18 attend after-school programming for three hours a day, four days a week in sessions that span eight weeks total.
-Get more information about the CHOC ASPIRE® Intensive Outpatient Program.
+High-school aged participants attend after-school programming for three hours a day, four days a week in sessions that span eight weeks total.
+Get more information about the CHOC Intensive Outpatient Program.